maxthraxx/WFGY/ProblemMap/GlobalFixMap/LLM_Providers/README.md

 # LLM Providers: Guardrails and Fix Patterns

-A compact hub to stabilize provider-specific failures without changing your infra.
-Use this when symptoms look “model problem” but root cause is actually schema, retrieval, or orchestration.
+Use this hub when failures smell “provider specific” but root cause is actually schema, retrieval, orchestration, or eval drift.
+Every fix maps back to WFGY pages with measurable targets, so you can verify without changing infra.

 ## Open these first
 - Visual map and recovery: [RAG Architecture & Recovery](https://github.com/onestardao/WFGY/blob/main/ProblemMap/rag-architecture-and-recovery.md)